Check us out on social media

 If you're wondering about the blog title, "bird by bird," see my First Post for an explanation!
 Click HERE to read it.

-When I'm not thinking about our museum or rehousing artifacts with my fellow museum committee members, I'm helping out with the Pioneer Valley History Network (of which I'm a board member), collecting or editing digital oral histories (see words.pictures.stories)
+When I'm not thinking about our museum or rehousing artifacts with my fellow museum committee members, I'm working with our exhibit committee to plan physical or virtual exhibits, and working with our board to help fundraise.

 I invite your comments and reactions.